 As a general guide to communication, people will feel most comfortable with a communication style that mirrors their own.
 What does this mean?
 Well, simple things:

-If your guests says: “Hi Tony, I wonder if you can……..” then you can respond in the same way: “Hi Guest Name, Sure no problem, it’s………”
+If your guest says: “Hi Tony, I wonder if you can……..” then you can respond in the same way: “Hi Guest Name, Sure no problem, it’s………”

 Communication is also especially important when dealing with problems (see this post on dealing with complaints.
 Often when a guest has a problem they want to speak to you about, they simply want to “vent” a bit.
 Your job is quite firmly then to shut up and listen!
 Listening to the guest will change their mental state, calm them down, make them feel heard, and then magically the problem will become much smaller.